Nexmo/station/_partials/stitch/guides/1-simple-conversation/ios.md

     }()
 ```

-We also need to wire up the buttons in `LoginViewController.swift` Don't forget to replace `USER_JWT` with the JWT generated from the Nexmo CLI.
-For a refresher on how to generate a JWT, check out [quickstart one](/stitch/in-app-messaging/guides/1-simple-conversation?platform=ios).
+We also need to wire up the buttons in `LoginViewController.swift` Don't forget to replace `USER_JWT` with the JWT generated from the Nexmo CLI in step 1.5.

 ```swift
     // status label